-Delhi Budget 2023: AAP government proposes building 'Busports' in Delhi, India's first multi-level bus depots
+Delhi Budget 2023: Rs 9,333 cr allotted for transport sector, Rs 9,700 cr allocated for health sector, 100 mahila mohalla clinics to be set up

 Delhi budget 2023: Delhi Finance Minister Kailash Gahlot on Wednesday is reading out the annual budget, which is worth Rs 78,800 crore for the financial year 2023-24 in Delhi Assembly on Wednesday.
 The theme of this year’s annual budget is "Saaf Sundar aur Aadhunik Dilli".

-Gahlot said the AAP government will develop three world-class ISBT in Delhi along with redevelopment of Sarai Kale Khan and Anand Vihar ISBT.
+Gahlot said the AAP government will develop three world-class ISBT in Delhi along with the redevelopment of Sarai Kale Khan and Anand Vihar ISBT.
 The world-class bus terminuses will be called called 'busport' as they will have the same facilities as any airport.
 'Busports' will have commercial complexes.

 To push this agenda, the Delhi government has proposed to build 26 new flyovers, bridges and underpasses and said it will also build three unique double-decker flyovers, Finance Minister Kailash Gahlot said Wednesday.

-He added that this year’s budget will focus on enhancing capital's infrastructure, sanitation, transportation facilities besides the usual focus on health and education.
+He added that this year’s budget will focus on enhancing the capital's infrastructure, sanitation, transportation facilities besides the usual focus on health and education.
 Under the budget, 1,600 new e-buses will be introduced in Delhi.

 The annual budget for the fiscal year 2023-24 was supposed to be tabled on Tuesday, but the Ministry of Home Affairs (MHA) objected to the allocation of funds for infrastructure and advertisements.
 The budget report was held back and the Delhi government was asked to give an explanation.